 By comparison, today, as the world stays bitterly divided over politics and truth, the dominant cultural script would be one of postmodern, post-truth chaos and anxiety, a shaken faith in the power of science, acceptance of the existence of many possibilities of truth and reality, non-binary gender roles and sexuality, multiculturalism, and so on.

-Symbolic interactionism is a powerful sociological framework for understanding the world around us.
+Symbolic interactionism is a powerful social process theory that is used for understanding the world around us.

 It becomes even more relevant today as the world becomes increasingly more interconnected through the internet, allowing us to interact more often and with more people.